 A TEXAS LAW FIRM with a NATIONAL REPUTATION for RELENTLESSLY PURSUING JUSTICE.

-Since 1986, Hilliard Martinez Gonzales LLP has successfully represented numerous clients with their tenacious legal skills and in-depth knowledge of personal injury law.
+Since 1985, Hilliard Law has successfully represented numerous clients with their tenacious legal skills and in-depth knowledge of personal injury law.
 Our firm's highly competent attorneys are experienced in securing the best possible compensation for their clients.

 While driving alongside commercial trucks can feel daunting, we naturally assume that the people responsible for them know what they’re doing.
 However, there’s always a chance that something will go wrong, and the collision that occurs when something does is often fatal.
 Numerous people suffer significant injuries in truck accidents every year, and the property damage costs are enormous.
 In 2021 alone, there were 630 fatal crashes involving commercial motor vehicles in Texas.